 Once you have email addresses you can start sending new product emails, sale emails and new information about your store.
 This way you can stay in touch with your store visitors.

-Online stores that have a social media presence have 32% more sales on average than stores that don’t.
 We recommend starting with either a Facebook or Instagram page for your e-commerce store because they are highly visual mediums, which is ideal for e-commerce marketing.
 The stats prove it too!
-60% of Instagram users learn about a product on Instagram and 75% percent take an action such as visiting a website after seeing an Instagram post.
-On Facebook, 19% of consumer purchases are influenced by Facebook posts.
+70% of Instagram users learn about a product on Instagram and 75% take an action such as visiting a website after seeing an Instagram post.

 The best way to use social media marketing is to create a community, not to directly sell.
 For your e-commerce business, you want to practice sharing content that is related to your products but does not directly sell to them.
 It’s important you understand who you’re selling to and focus on your ideal audience.

-Some influencers charge for these types of services but other, smaller or newer micro influencers will often trade promotion for free product.
+Some influencers charge for these types of services but other, smaller or newer micro-influencers will often trade promotion for free products.
 You don’t have to go after celebrities to see success.
 Focus on influencers who reach your target audience, whether that’s a blogger, Youtuber or Instagrammer.